haseebnqureshi/vuefactory/bin/bases/default/README.md

 ### Getting Started
 Simply```npm start``` and it'll automatically launch your web browser, showing your super-basic vue application.

+### API
+Some of the components that you've selected may need an API to, for example, handle user authentication, login and registration.
+We've made that easy for you with API Works, another NPM package that we've crafted.

+Simply ```npm install apiworks -g``` and run ```apiworks``` in your terminal.
+Answer the prompts, and you'll have a ready-to-go API in seconds.

 ### Vue Components
 For better readability and organization, we're using ```.vue``` files to define our Vue Components.
 What's great about our ```.vue``` files, is that they encapsulate our html, localized css, and relevant scripting around that one component.